galacticcouncil/hydration-docs/docs/02_products/01_trading/02_fees.md

 With the introduction of **Referrals** to Hydration, asset fees are distributed in the following way:

 - 50% remains in the Omnipool as a reward for LPs
-- 50% is distributed for referrals to 3 distinctive groups: Referrers, traders & HDX stakers.
+- 50% is distributed for referrals to 3 distinctive groups: Referrers, traders & GIGAHDX stakers.
 The proportions vary based on the tier of referral code linked to the trader account (learn more in [Referrals](/community/referrals))
-- HDX asset fees are currently excluded from Referrals, they are distributed in their fullest to the HDX Staking pot (learn more in [Staking](/products/staking))
+- HDX asset fees are currently excluded from Referrals, they are distributed in their fullest to the GIGAHDX staking pot (learn more in [Staking](/products/staking))